p-lr/TrekMe/Readme.md

 detailed levels for USA.
 Actually, other providers only cover their relevant country, except for OpenStreetMap which covers the entire world.

 When you're done, press the download button, at the bottom right.
-A configuration menu pops up:
+Except for France's IGN, for which an annual subscription is required, you'll see this configuration menu:

 <p align="center">
 <img src="doc/tuto/map-configuration.jpg" width="300">